Navigating the Seas of Online Diamond Buying Platforms

 Not Your Usual Auction Platform

-However, because the buyers that make offers on Worthy are strictly professional diamond buyers and not the public, offers will be measured.
+However, because the buyers that make offers on auction websites are strictly professional diamond buyers and not the public, offers will be measured.
 It’s rare that a professional diamond buyer will overpay for a diamond if they are to resell it and make a profit.

-Additionally, Worthy differs from a typical auction house in that the turnaround time is usually two weeks or less, while typical auction houses can take several months from the day you ship until the day your item is sold and paid.
-These factors make Worthy a unique business model.
+Additionally, online auctions differ from a typical auction house in that the turnaround time is usually two weeks or less, while typical auction houses can take several months from the day you ship until the day your item is sold and paid.
+These factors make auction websites a unique business model.

 Auction as Middleman

-Worthy operates, essentially, as a middleman in an auction format that sells to professional diamond buyers and charges a fee for the transaction.
-Here are their fees, as found on their website:
+Jewelry auction websites operate, essentially, as a middleman in an auction format that sells to professional diamond buyers and charges a fee for the transaction.
+Here are the feese listed by one of the most popular online jewelry auctions:

 Fees for Sellers: